kubeshop/tracetest/docs/docs/index.md

 -->

-Tracetest allows you to quickly build integration and end-to-end tests, powered by your OpenTelementry traces.
+Tracetest allows you to quickly build integration and end-to-end tests, powered by your OpenTelemetry traces.

 - Point Tracetest to your preffered trace back-end, like Jaeger or Tempo, or to the OpenTelemetry Collector directly.
 - Define a triggering transaction, such as a GET against an API endpoint.